kierans/eatclub-deals/README.md

 - Deal: A deal that can be applied to a restaurant.
 - AvailableDeals: A restaurant can have multiple deals, and multiple deals can be applied at a restaurant.

+For performance, the schema should have indexes on commonly searched fields.
+For example, if a common search is to find all deals for a restaurant that serves a particular cuisine, then the schema should have an index on `Cuisines.CUISINE`.

 The database schema is defined for the MySQL database.
 It's the one that I have the most experience with, and have used for previous projects.
 I have even developed tools to assist with CI/CD pipelines for MySQL databases.
 For example, https://github.com/kierans/flyway-mysql-rds to allow secure migrations to be run against a MySQL database in AWS RDS.